 By connecting on a personal level, you’re building relationships with each of your viewers.
-In short, they will be more likely to come back if you can create and maintain these relationships.
+When viewers feel that connection, they are more likely to attend your virtual events in the future.

-Lastly, you can embed your live stream to social media platforms like Facebook or Twitter.
+Lastly, embed your live stream on your social media platforms like Facebook or Twitter.
 Facebook, in particular, is ideal in that users can comment and engage with your content easily.
-It will also allow them to share your video content directly, if you allow it, leading to a growth in viewers and popularity.
-(Of course, if you’re monetizing your content, you may take a different approach here.)
+It will also allow them to share your video content directly, leading to a growth in viewers and popularity.

 Starting your live streaming on time is also an important aspect of consistency.
 You want to be ready and online at least 15 minutes before your scheduled broadcast time.
 This ensures that anyone who arrives early to the stream will not leave because there is a blank screen.
 You can also take this time to make final adjustments and check that everything is working before the actual event.

-Finally, consider promoting your next event at the end of your current one.
+Promoting your next event at the end of your current one is another good idea.
 Teasers are great for getting your viewers excited and keeping them engaged well before the actual stream.

-In terms of ways to increase viewership on live event broadcasts, there is no better way to promote your live stream and yourself than on social platforms.
-Thirdteam.org states that networking on live streams “allows marketers to generate a bigger audience, more than those you expected to attend your event physically, and consequently, generate bigger revenues, too.”
+Thirdteam.org states that networking before live streams “allows marketers to generate a bigger audience, more than those you expected to attend your event physically, and consequently, generate bigger revenues, too.”

 4. Use the Right Equipment

-There’s nothing that will deter your current and future viewers more than poor quality video.
+There’s nothing that will deter your viewers more than poor quality video.
 If your viewers have to put up with buffering issues, low-quality video, and/or poor audio, they won’t stick around long.
-You also won’t gain (or retain) any new viewers.
+You also won’t gain or retain any new viewers.